 When travelling to the practice, we would recommend that you limit close contact with other members of the public as far as possible.

 When you attend the practice, please leave your personal items within your car as much as possible.

-We intend to eliminate waiting inside the practice and at reception.
+We intend to minimise waiting inside the practice and at reception.
 Accordingly, appointments will be staggered so that patient do not arrive or leave at the same time as other patients as far as we are able to manage.

-If you are well, we will direct you the designated waiting room and request that you do the following before, during and after your appointment:
+We request that you do the following before, during and after your appointment:

 All clinical and common areas, including door handles and surfaces will be regularly disinfected in between patients, in addition to our normal cross infection control procedures.

 We will be providing a buffer period between patients to allow additional time for decontamination procedures, also allow for any treatments that may overrun and allow preparation time for the next patient.
 This will help to ensure that patients are not kept waiting unnecessarily.
 However, in some unforeseeable circumstances, dental emergencies can become more complicated than expected.
 We will do our upmost to keep to scheduled appointment times but given the nature of the treatments we will be providing please do accept our apologies in anticipation if we should keep you waiting.